Route 66 & Highway 1 by Motorhome

 240 Miles / 386 Kilometres

-Yosemite is well worthwhile.
-Head back to the Cruise America rental location in Newark, near San Francisco to return your motorhome, make your way to the airport and check in for your flight back to the UK.
+If you have the time, consider extending your stay to explore Yosemite.
+If your schedule is limited, a full-day excursion to Yosemite is still well worth it.
+Afterwards, return your motorhome to the Cruise America rental location in Newark, near San Francisco, and make your way to the airport to check in for your flight back to the UK.

 Talk to our team of experts